Connect with Kids Champions 2004-16

 Allen Beland, Phoenix Bikes volunteer, combines a very personable style and mechanical know-how to mentor youth mechanics and Phoenix Bikes’ youth racing team.

 Joe D’Emidio, gymnastics coach at YMCA and Washington-Lee High School, is kind and caring in an intensely competitive sport.

-Luis Gendive, Coach and afterschool program director, Arlington Soccer Association, uses soccer as a way to get to the kids, but spends his time talking and working with them on much more than soccer.
+Luis Gendive, Coach and afterschool program director, Arlington Soccer Association, uses soccer as a way to get to kids, but spends time talking and working with them on much more than soccer.

-Avi Kalman-Rome, Instructor, Jhoon Rhee Adaptive Tae Kwon Do.
-Connects with students who have disabilities; mentors and guides youth without disabilities to also mentor students in the adaptive classes.
+Avi Kalman-Rome, Instructor, Jhoon Rhee Adaptive Tae Kwon Do, connects with students who have disabilities; mentors and guides youth without disabilities to also mentor students in adaptive classes.

 Kenmore Extended Day Team, models and teaches connections, but helping kids connect to one another and to issues in the community; helps youth lead service projects in their school and the community.